subvisual/gb-puppet-test-app/README.md

-# Group Buddies - Puppet
+# Group Buddies - Provisioning

-This repository defines the `gb` puppet module to provision our VM's.

 Refer to the [wiki](https://github.com/groupbuddies/gb-provisioning/wiki) for more info